hornos/gridhowto/README.md

 Copy the firmware upgrade files to `$PWD/mnt` and umount the disk.
 Put `memdisk` and `freedos` to `boot` directory and switch to firmware (and reboot the machine):

     ./control firmware 08:00:27:14:68:75

+### Install ESXi 5.X
+You have to use syslinux 4.X .
+Mount ESXi install media under `boot/esxi/repo`.
+Put `mboot.c32` from the install media into jockey's root directory.
+Kickstart the machine to boot ESXi installer:

+    ./control esxi 08:00:27:14:68:75

+Edit the kickstart file if you want to change the default settings.

 ### Kickstart from scratch
 A good starting point for a kickstart can be found in the EAL4 package: